-Steven Poser is Managing Director in the Strategic Analysis and Market Data Group at NYSE Euronext.
-Steven is responsible for providing analysis...
+Steven Poser is Vice President in the Strategic Analysis and Market Data Group at NYSE Euronext.
+Steven is responsible for providing analysis for...

 In Part 1 and Part 2 of the series, we spent some time looking at day-to-day changes in major indices as a way of estimating whether or not the markets are more volatile now than they were in the past.
 We found mixed evidence using measures such as daily trading ranges, likelihood of a large (3% or greater move), VIX® and historical volatility.
 In short: